B

 The Bernese collie is often referred to as the Bordernese.
 They are incredibly charming and love to please their owners.
 Additionally, they are energetic, alert, and fantastic watchdogs!
 Their friendly and loyal nature makes them great with children and pets.

-While this Bernese mountain dog mix is generally healthier than its purebred parents, they are still susceptible to the following conditions:
+While this Bernese mountain dog mix is generally healthier than its purebred parents, it is still susceptible to the following conditions:

 • Deafness